emilsoman/homer/README.md

         homer hi <github login>

-Rollback and use your original dotfiles ?
+Rollback and use the original dotfiles ?

         homer bye